leeweiming3/tp/docs/DeveloperGuide.md

 ### SlotsLeft Command

-Slots left command finds the remaining vacancies of a specified job at the specified index.
+Slots left command finds the remaining vacancies of a specified job at the specified index of the displayed list of jobs.
 The remaining vacancies is the number of vacancies of the job, subtracted by the number of `OFFERED` applications to that job.
 The slots left operation is executed as follows:

 Step 1.
 The user launches the application for the first time.
 The `HireHub` will be initialized with the initial address book state.